Pageboy/notes/docs/Teaching/DigitalProduct/Week 4.md

 }
 ```

-This is known as the adjacent sibling selector.
+This is known as the *adjacent sibling* selector.
+With this CSS,  the paragraphs will have a font size of 1em, but the one that follows the h2 will have a size of 1.2em.